wjperkins/shopping-list/README.md

 # shopping-list

-A simple to-do app built using `@vue/cli`, which stores data in the browser's localStorage to emulate a database connection.
+A simple shopping list app built using `@vue/cli`, which stores data in the browser's localStorage to emulate a database connection.

 ## Project setup